Table of Contents Show

 Localization: Preparing a mobile game for release in a different country or language.

-Loot: Loot or Loot Box is a small bundle or box with has one or more items used in-game.
+Loot: Loot or Loot Box is a small bundle or box that has one or more items used in-game.

 MMORPG: Massively multiplayer online role-playing game.
 Typically, these games offer class-based, open-world gameplay with other players.

 Nerf: An decrease in positive attributes for a character or item.
 Used to balance stronger characters or items within the game.

 NPC: Non-player character; a character in the game not controlled by a player.